mbiedzki/grupa_plus/README.md

 You can login as administrator using: 65110605857 as login and: aaaa1111 as password.
 This will give you access to Admin Panel which presents the whole functionality.

-You can view current functionality for employee by loging with: 70010109611 and password: aaaa
+You can view current functionality for employee by loging with: 70010109611 and password: aaa

 External server address: http://biedzki.pl/grupa_plus-1.0/